The Voice of Holland

 The central focus of the show is the singing talent and quality of the contestants.
-Three or four coaches / jurors, themselves successful performing artists, train the talents in their teams, and occasionally perform with them.

-After many preliminary off-screen audition rounds, the most promising talents are selected for the TV shows.
+Three or four coaches, themselves successful performing artists, train the talents in their teams, and occasionally perform with them.
+After many preliminary off-screen audition rounds, the most promising talents are selected for the televised shows.
 Crucially, this happens in so-called "blind auditions", during which the coaches cannot see, but only hear the candidates perform.
 Not until the talent gets chosen by a coach, or when they have finished singing, do the coaches' chairs rotate towards them, and are they revealed to the coaches.

-The first TV-episodes are prerecorded in front of a live studio audience, so that the coaches can experience the audience's reaction to the candidate, and are sometimes influenced by it.

-Next episodes are recorded wherein some singers lose their spot on the team, and others are promoted to subsequent rounds, through singing challenges in various formats, until only a small group remain in the contest.
-At this point the show-format switches to several live shows, in which the TV audience take an active part in the judging process, and more singers are voted out until one season winner remains.
+The first episodes are pre-recorded in front of a live studio audience, so that the coaches can experience the audience's reaction to the candidate, and are sometimes influenced by it.
+The following episodes are recorded wherein some singers lose their spot on the team, and others are promoted to subsequent rounds, through singing challenges in various formats, until only a small group remain in the competition.
+The format then switches to several live shows, in which the audience take an active part in the judging process, and more singers are voted out until one winner remains.